Lynx watching in the lost valley

 Deep in the mountains of Swedish Lapland, we have heard of a place where chances to spot them are promising.

 This wildlife tour is for you who…

-…wants to discover the mountain of Laponia and have a chance to see both lynx, moose and reindeer in its natural habitat.
-You should be able to walk on uneven terrain and get in and out of a snowmobile sledge.
-We will be skiing between 5-10 kilometer per day in terrain with little differences in altitude and with a daypack of around 5 kg.
-All skiing is voluntary and you don’t need any previous experience from skiing.
+…wants to discover the mountain and have a chance to see both lynx, moose, wolverine and reindeer in its natural habitat.
+To join our lynx expedition you have to be able to walk on uneven terrain and get in and out of a snowmobile sledge.
+We will be skiing between 5-10 kilometer per day with a daypack of around 5 kg.
+The terrain is relatively flat and you don’t need any previous experience from skiing.
+Recommended age 16-70 years old.
 Please contact us if you have any questions regarding your physical ability.